bitterhalt/dots-river/README.md

 ### Main key bindings

-> Here is a list of the main key combinations, mostly default ones
+> Here is a list of the main key combinations
 >
 > The rest can be found in **$HOME/.config/river/init**
 >